S1in9sh0t/CS50W/README.md

 # CS50W: Capstone Project - SmashBoxVM

+## Distinctiveness and Complexity

-This project aims to develop a more lightweight, more up to date, and more responsive adaptation of deliberately insecure projects such as OWASP Juice Shop, DVWA and WebGOAT.
+This project aims to develop an application similar to deliberately vulnerable security projects such as OWASP Juice Shop, DVWA and WebGOAT.
+Fully realised, I believe this will satisfy the distinctiveness and complexity requirements mentioned at the [CS50W capstone project](https://cs50.harvard.edu/web/2020/projects/final/capstone/) page.
+Implementing common vulnerabilities, such as listed below, a leaderboard system with user account and session management is distinct from all of the projects that are part of the courseware provided.

 In alignment with my day to day work as a security consultant and penetration tester, developing this application will not only broaden my technical skillset and understanding, but directly contribute to my effectiveness as a regular advisor to the development teams I work with.